Managing Noise Exposure

 How is noise measured?

-For example, general city traffic is around 70dB, which is 10x louder than the noise of a normal conversation, which is around 60dB.
+For example, general city traffic is around 70dB, which is 10x louder than the noise of a normal conversation, which is around 60 dB.

-For more information on decibels and how loud certain common sounds are, click here to view our knowledge bank article on measuring noise levels.
+For more information on decibels and how loud certain common sounds are, click here to view our Knowledge Bank article on measuring noise levels.

 How is noise exposure measured?

-• 80 dB for 8 hours.
+1. 80 dB for 8 hours.

-• 89 dB for 1 hour.
+2. 89 dB for 1 hour.

-• 92 dB for 30 minutes.
+3. 92 dB for 30 minutes.

-How do you measure noise exposure?
+How do you assess noise exposure?

 There are several ways to obtain a worker's LEP,d (daily noise exposure level), including:

-• Using a sound level meter to measure the LAeq (average sound level measurement) at each working location, and then finding out how long the worker spends at each location.
+1. Using a sound level meter to measure the LAeq (average sound level measurement) at each working location, and then finding out how long the worker spends at each location.

-A determination of the likely peak sound pressure levels, (LCPEAK), to which workers are exposed should also be measured.
+The likely peak sound pressure levels, (LCPEAK), to which workers are exposed should also be measured.

 For those employees whose daily exposure to loud noise varies significantly, their weekly noise exposure (LEP,w) should be calculated instead.